 We maintain policies and have entered into agreements designed to reduce or eliminate potential conflicts of interest.
-At least a majority of the members of Simon Property's Board of Directors must be independent directors.
-Any transaction between Simon Property and the Simons or the DeBartolos, including property acquisitions, service and property management agreements and retail space leases, must be approved by a majority of Simon Property's independent directors.
+At least a majority of the members of our Board of Directors must be independent directors.
+Any transaction between us and the Simons or the DeBartolos, including property acquisitions, service and property management agreements and retail space leases, must be approved by a majority of our independent directors.
 M.S.
-Management Associates, Inc. has agreed with Simon Property that if in the future applicable tax law and regulations permit Simon Property to conduct any or all of the activities that it now conducts, it will not compete with Simon Property with respect to new or renewal business of this nature.
+Management Associates, Inc. has agreed with us that if in the future applicable tax law and regulations permit us to conduct any or all of the activities that it now conducts, it will not compete with us with respect to new or renewal business of this nature.

 The sale by the Operating Partnership of any property that it owns may have an adverse tax impact on the Simons or the DeBartolos and the other limited partners of the Operating Partnership.
-Therefore, any such sale may involve conflicts of interest that could have an adverse impact on the stockholders of Simon Property.
-A majority of the members of Simon Property's Board of Directors, including at least six independent directors, may authorize and require the Operating Partnership to sell any property it owns in accordance with the terms of the Operating Partnership agreement.
+Therefore, any such sale may involve conflicts of interest that could have an adverse impact on our stockholders.
+A majority of the members of our Board of Directors, including at least six independent directors, may authorize and require the Operating Partnership to sell any property it owns in accordance with the terms of the Operating Partnership agreement.
 Any such sale is subject to applicable agreements with third parties.
 Noncompetition agreements executed by each of Melvin Simon, Herbert Simon and David Simon contain covenants limiting the ability of the Simons to participate in certain shopping center activities in North America.